fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9c.md

 <div class="content">

-Now that we have a basic understanding of how TypeScript works and of how to create actual projects with it, it is time to start creating something actually useful.
+Now that we have a basic understanding of how TypeScript works and how to create actual projects with it, it is time to start creating something actually useful.
 So now we're going to create a completely new project, with a bit more realistic use cases in mind.

-One major change from the previous part is that **we're not going to use ts-node anymore**. ts-node is a handy tool, with which it is very easy to get started, but in the long run it is suggested to use the official TypeScript compiler that comes with the _typescript_ npm-package.
+One major change from the previous part is that <i>we're not going to use ts-node anymore</i>. ts-node is a handy tool, with which it is very easy to get started, but in the long run it is suggested to use the official TypeScript compiler that comes with the <i>typescript</i> npm-package.
 With this compiler the basic JavaScript files are generated and packaged from the .ts files so that the built <i>production version</i> of the project won't contain any TypeScript code.
 This is exactly what we are aiming for in the end, since TypeScript in itself is not runnable by browsers or Node.

 ### Setting up the project

 Our project is created for Ilari, who loves riding small planes but has a bit of difficulties managing his flight history.
-He is quite the coder himself, so he doesn't necessarily need a user interface for his flight records, but he'd like to use the software with HTTP-requests so that the possibility to extend the application to also include a web-based user interface is maintained.
+He is quite the coder himself, so he doesn't necessarily need a user interface for his flight records, but he'd like to use the software with HTTP-requests so that the possibility to later extend the application to also include a web-based user interface would be possible.

-Let's start creating our own first real project 'Ilari's flight diaries', as we usually would by running _npm init_ and by installing the _typescript_ package.
+Let's start creating our own first real project 'Ilari's flight diaries', as we usually would by running <i>npm init</i> and by installing the <i>typescript</i> package.

-TypeScript's native _tsc_ compiler offers us help initialising our project with the command _tsc --init_.
-To be able to run this, we need to add the _tsc_ command to runnable scripts in the package.json file unless we have installed _typescript_ globally.
+TypeScript's native <i>tsc</i> compiler offers us help initialising our project with the command <i>tsc --init</i>.
+To be able to run this, we need to add the <i>tsc</i> command to runnable scripts in the package.json file unless we have installed <i>typescript</i> globally.
 And even if you would have installed typescript globally, you should always include the package as a dev-dependency in your project.

+The npm srcipt for running <i>tsc</i> is set as follows:

 ```json
 {